usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 File to store the results in.
 Defaults to the input filename + "_forces".

             "non_dimensional" : (boolean, optional)
-                Whether results should be returned as dimensional or nondimensional.
+                Whether results should include nondimensional coefficients.
 If false, will return forces and moments in "lbf" and "ft-lbf" or "N" and "Nm", depending on how "units" is specified.
-Defaults to false.
+Defaults to true.

             "verbose" : (boolean, optional)
                 Defaults to false